On quaternionic ordinary families of modular forms and $p$-adic $L$-functions: Introduction

 The construction of similar $p$-adic families of $L$-functions can also be obtained by other methods, as in \cite{JLZ, LRZ, Seveso}.
 However, we would like to point out that our approach, even if restricted to the ordinary case, builds directly on weight $2$ specializations of a given $p$-adic family of modular forms, following the original approach of Ohta and Hida.
 This framework may be viewed as complementary to the methods of \cite{JLZ, LRZ, Seveso}, which avoid a direct comparison with weight $2$ specializations.
 The benefit of our more direct approach is that it may lead to a direct comparison with big Heegner points introduced in \cite{LV-MM} by interpolating Heegner points in weight $2$, thus proving a quaternionic analogue of \cite{Castella-MathAnn, Castella}.
+The ultimate goal of our construction of $\mathscr{L}_{\I,\boldsymbol{\xi}}$ is the study of the Greenberg Selmer group $\Sel(K,\mathbf{T})$ of the Hida big Galois representation $\mathbf{T}$ attached to $\I$ over a quadratic imaginary field $K$ as above.
+Although the big family of Galois representations $\mathbf{T}$ can also be obtained by taking inverse limits of Jacobins of modular curves (by taking $D=1$), the construction using the inverse limit of Tate modules of Jacobians of Shimura curves attached to \emph{indefinite} quaternion algebras of discriminant $D>1$ (as in Section \ref{sec.ESisom}, especially \eqref{defT}) allows for the use of Heegner points (or, in general weight, Heegner cycles) attached to towers of Shimura curves associated to quaternion algebras of discriminant $D$, which are required for one of the most useful approaches to the study of arithmetic properties of $\Sel(K,\mathbf{T})$.
+To the best of the authors knowledge, Heegner points attached to towers of modular curves are not suitable to the study of $\Sel(K,\mathbf{T})$ in the case $D>1$, for which Heegner points on Shimura curves attached to quaternion algebras of discriminant $D$ seem to be necessary: for similar approaches (and further discussions) in the case of Selmer groups $\Sel(K,T)$ of $p$-adic representations $T$ attached to modular forms of even weight $k\geq 2$ and level $\Gamma_0(N)$, see for example \cite{NekCM}, \cite{NekLR}, \cite{Longo-AIF}.

 We fall short of an analogue of Wiles theory of $\Lambda$-adic modular forms in this context, and more generally of developing a full analogue of Ohta's theory to obtain a quaternionic counterpart of \cite[Theorem 2.3.6]{Ohta-ES}.
 The reason is the lack of a clean connection between Hecke actions on modular forms and their $T_x$-expansions.
 Even if explicit descriptions of Hecke operators are available (see especially \cite[\S4.4]{Brooks}), some other inputs are missing; specifically, we cannot prove a full control theorem for our modules $\mathfrak{S}_\infty^*$ (as in \cite[\S7.3, Theorem 6]{hida-elementary} and \cite[Theorem 2.5.3]{Ohta-ES}) which does not allow for showing the freeness of the components of $\mathfrak{S}_\infty^*$ over $\Lambda_\mathcal{O}$, or that $\mathfrak{S}_\infty^*$ is a $\Lambda_\mathcal{O}$-module of finite rank; some of these obstructions are listed in the paper, see for example Remarks \ref{remohta}, \ref{remwiles} and \ref{remiso}.
 We believe that it would be interesting to develop a more complete Hida theory of quaternionic modular forms using Serre--Tate expansions, but at the moment it seems quite difficult to make progress in this direction.